STARCaster: Spatio-Temporal AutoRegressive Video Diffusion for Identity- and View-Aware Talking Portraits: Introduction

 \section{Introduction}

-The remarkable success of generative models - initially GANs \cite{goodfellow2014generative} and lately diffusion models \cite{ddpm_Ho} - is driving rapid progress in visual content generation.
-Arguably, among the most compelling applications is audio-driven human animation, which aims to animate a person's image to match a speech signal.
+With the rise of generative AI in the video domain, one of the most popular applications is audio-driven human animation, aiming to animate a person’s image in accordance with a speech signal.
 Such technology holds significant potential across various industries, from filmmaking and AI agents to telepresence and virtual communication.
-Yet, state-of-the-art talking portrait methods primarily emphasize technical challenges, such as audiovisual synchronization or long-term generation, often overlooking crucial aspects such as view control or diversity of generation, capabilities that have already been demonstrated in 2D human synthesis with text-to-image models.
+Yet, despite vast literature, most talking portrait methods primarily emphasize technical challenges, such as audio-visual synchronization or long-term generation, often overlooking crucial aspects such as view control or diversity of generation, capabilities that have already been demonstrated in 2D human synthesis with text-to-image models.